VariantSync/DiffDetective/README.md

 For instance, a piece of source code may be deemed relevant if it implements a certain feature.

 Views on edits extend views to software changes.
-A view on an edit thus is a simplified form of an edit that, for example, contains only those changes to a certain feature.
+A view on an edit thus is a simplified form of an edit that, for example, contains only changes to a certain feature.
 We implemented views on edits for variational systems in terms of views on variation diffs.

 Our replication package and further information can be found in the [README](replication/splc23-views/README.md) file in the respective directory (`replication/splc23-views`).